 - Lithium batteries are an alternative to traditional lead-acid batteries, including the deep-cycle batteries offered with most modern RVs.
 Many campers who rig their RVs for solar power generation upgrade to lithium batteries, which, though expensive, offer a variety of benefits over other types: they’re lighter in weight, smaller, and don’t require the same kind of tedious maintenance other types of batteries do.
 (For example, wet cell batteries require you to check and replenish electrolyte levels, whereas lithium batteries are set-it-and-forget-it.)
 Lithium batteries also have a much longer lifespan than other battery types, and are typically rated for 5,000 cycles — as opposed to the 400 or so cycles most lead-acid batteries get.
 That said, they cost approximately three times more up front, which keep them out of the reach of some campers.

-What is an RV Battery Bank?
+2. What is an RV Battery Bank?

 No, there is no financial establishment for batteries; a battery bank is what you get when you join two or more batteries together.
 This increases voltage or amps when you need more power.

 RV batteries in series

-Joining RV batteries in series allows you to keep the same amperage but adds the voltage.
-For example.
-Joining two 6v RV batteries in series gives you a total of 12Volts but the amps remain unchanged.
+Joining RV batteries in series allows you to keep the same amperage but adds extra voltage.
+For example, joining two 6-volt RV batteries in series gives you a total of 12 volts, but the amps remain unchanged.